HyVoid/DTC-Inventory-Planning-Control-Tower/README.md

 *The Excel workbook containing data import sheets, forecasting engine, purchasing planner, and executive dashboard for recurring inventory planning.*

 ---
 # What It Helps You Track

 Instead of manually comparing inventory reports, supplier lead times, and historical sales across multiple spreadsheets, the workbook keeps the operational picture together.

+Unlike traditional inventory trackers that assume demand is relatively stable, this workbook is designed for modern Direct-to-Consumer (DTC) businesses where demand can change rapidly.

+Paid advertising on platforms such as Meta and TikTok, successful product launches, seasonal campaigns, and viral products can all cause sales to accelerate within days rather than months.
+Under these conditions, static inventory planning often creates two costly outcomes:

+- **Demand is underestimated**, resulting in stockouts that waste previously acquired customers and advertising investment because products are no longer available for purchase.
+- **Demand is overestimated**, leading to excess inventory, slower inventory turnover, and unnecessary working capital tied up in stock.

+The planning challenge becomes even more complex when different products operate under different replenishment models.
+Some products rely on **long lead-time supply chains**, where manufacturing and transportation require several months and purchasing decisions must be made far in advance.
+Others use **short lead-time supply chains**, allowing faster replenishment but requiring tighter inventory and cash-flow management.

+Instead of applying one purchasing rule to every product, the workbook evaluates each SKU using its own demand pattern, lead time, inventory position, and replenishment constraints.

 It helps reveal: